 Bring all ingredients and 1/4 cup water to a boil in a small saucepan, stirring to dissolve honey.
 Reduce heat to low; simmer, stirring occasionally, until reduced to 1/4 cup, 7–8 minutes.
 Strain into a medium bowl.
 Let sit for 15 minutes to thicken slightly.

-Take wings out and add 1/2 to ginger-soy glaze and toss evenly, place in a single layer on pan lined with aluminium foil and place back into the oven until glossy and lightly caramelized, about 8 minutes.
+- Take wings out and add 1/2 to ginger-soy glaze and toss evenly, place in a single layer on pan lined with aluminum foil and place back into the oven until glossy and lightly caramelized, about 8 minutes.